 When you’re planning a wedding, you’ll quickly learn everyone has an opinion on how you should do things.
 Your parents.
 Your partner’s parents.
-Your gynecologist.
+Your postman.
 Me.
 (Hello.)

 Googling for a simple answer will bring up a hundred thought pieces on why your wedding needs to have something – a phone ban, a confetti ban, a complaining about the bans ban – and a hundred more on why those thought pieces are unforgivably wrong.